scailo/ts-sdk/docs/classes/GenericInventory.md

 • **code**: `string` = `""`

-The auto generated code of the product
+The auto generated code of the inventory item

 **`Generated`**